-Scale Beginning Performance Advanced Beginner Intermediate Performance Advanced Intermediate Performance Entry-Level Performance Beyond Entry- Level Performance Rating S 1 2 3 4 5 6 Supervision/ Caseload A student who require 75 - 100% of the time patients/clients with n conditions and 100% of patients/clients with c.
-The student may not c may begin to share a of clinical instructor. managing on-complex of the time managing omplex conditions. arry a caseload or 50% of the time managi complex conditions and managing patients/clier ats with complex conditions. at least 50 - 75% of a full-time, managing non-complex and and seeks Sample Behaviors (NOT an exhaustive list) practices according to (e.g., Medicare 8-mini terminology (CPT) coc Recognizes and follow guidelines of insurano- clinical setting.
-Typically identifies the techniques that would codes to ensure appro- Typically identifies wh in the patient's/client's or chart. vs most of the legal e regulations for their appropriate exercises and fall under various CPT opriate billing practices. ere to find billing information electronic medical record mu the CI related to time tanding of the basic copay, co-insurance, ou for the patient's/client's f Typically identifies finan patient/client care (e.g., patient/client) and adjust to meet the patient'solution Appropriately bills patier and insurance regulation Demonstrate appropriat cases.
-Assists with scheduling 1 patient/client and directs appropriate.
-Inding of the nuances of insurance (e.g., -of-pocket (OOP)) and the implications inancial needs and concerns. -ial barriers and limitations to authorization limits, cost to is plan of care and schedule frequency nt's needs and concerns.
-Mclient according to legal guidelines is. a time management with non-complex to maximize time spent with care to other team members as ic of the financial impact of care with accordance with each requirements.
-Answers insurance qu patient/client.
-Structures clinically a within patient/client p adequate patient/client Advocates for patient communication with in providers.
+Scale Beginning Performance Advanced Beginner Intermediate Performance Advanced Intermediate Performance Entry-Level Performance Beyond Entry- Level Performance Kating 1 2 3 4 5 6 Supervision/ Caseload A student who requires 75 - 100% of the time m patients/clients with no conditions and 100% of patients/clients with con The student may not ca may begin to share a ca clinical instructor. nanaging n-complex f the time managing mplex conditions. erry a caseload or 50% of the time managin complex conditions and managing patients/client ts with complex conditions. t least 50 - 75% of a full-time, A student who is capable of working independently while managing patients/clients with non-complex and complex conditions and seeks guidance/support as necessary.
+The student is capable of maintaining 100% of a full-time, entry-level physical therapist's caseload.
+Sample Behaviors (NOT an exhaustive list) copay, co-insurance, out- for the patient's/client's fir Typically identifies financi patient/client or (e.g., a patient/client) and adjusts to meet the patient's/client Appropriately bills patient and insurance regulations Demonstrate appropriate cases.
+Assists with scheduling to patient/client and directs of appropriate. plan of care and schedule frequency t's needs and concerns. /client according to legal guidelines within patient/client p adequate patient/clier Advocates for patient, communication with ir providers.
 Demonstrates approp complex cases.
-Demonstrates awaret the impact on the utili of the organization.
-Demonstrates awaret recommendations or uestions from the ppropriate treatment plan ayment restrictions to ensure it care.
-Cleint needs through nsurance companies and vriate time management with ness of clinical supplies and zation of financial resources ness of equipment continuum of care de for patient/Cleint with
+Demonstrates awarer the impact on the utilit of the organization.
+Demonstrates awarer recommendations or insurance agency's lestions from the propriate treatment plan pyment restrictions to ensur it care.
+Client needs through surance companies and riate time management with less of clinical supplies and cation of financial resources less of equipment continuum of care de for patient/client with